Skip to main content

 Error Code Solution Description

-E1 Ensure there is no obstructions in the door, if the issue persists, contact us about our Repair & Care options.
+E1 Ensure there is no obstructions in the door, if the issue persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Indicates problem with the door lock.